leapdao/leapdao-website/src/posts/mainnet-shutdown.md

 Plasma bundles up transactions in blocks and anchors them on the mainnet as hashes.
 Through this compression Plasma enables fast transactions at a fraction of the cost.

-The Ethereum Foundation awarded LeapDAO a grant to design and launch a working plasma chain, in order to tool up Ethereum with scalability.
+The Ethereum Foundation awarded LeapDAO a grant to design and launch a working Plasma chain, in order to tool up Ethereum with scalability.

 Next to it, LeapDAO grew as a fully distributed team.
 Organised and equipped with holacratic principles, the team managed to realise a fully working Plasma chain in 2 years.